GailSlaney/RapidReflex/README.md

     - Level 3 displays 4 more complex images.
     - Level 4 displays images that hopefully interest my Get Coding peeps! :-)

-I have been thinking of other levels and skills that can use this game.
+I have been thinking of other levels and skills that can be included in this game.
 Variations of the game can teach spelling and math skills.

 The project uses javascript, css, and html.